The maximum distinctness of physical systems: The Most-Classical Limit

 Energy required to define the structure of a system is not available to cause distinct change within it.
 This property may be relevant to the question of whether vacuum energy gravitates in general relativity \cite{volovik,jacobson-private,kempf-vacuum}.

+\paragraph{\bf Even \textit{classical} unitary evolution is probabilistic.} Unitary transformations preserve the length of vectors.
+Thus the magnitudes squared of components of a normalized vector always add up to one, so can play the role of probabilities in our definition of widths and in counting distinct states of transformations.
+But are these \textit{really} probabilities, even if they describe a classical evolution?

+Ordinary probabilities represent ignorance about information we could, in principle, know.
+In quantum mechanics, probability amplitudes play a different role: they define which information exists, and which does not.
+We interpret their magnitude squared as a kind of probability by formally treating non-existent information as if it were merely unknown~\cite{marg-mech}.
+For example, consider use of the occupation number basis in quantum field theory~\cite{ziman}.
+These basis states eliminate spurious labels for identical particles by evenly superposing equivalent labeled states.
+This represents the non-existence of labels by assigning equivalent states equal ``probabilities''.
+Non-existence is not ignorance, so this contributes no entropy.
+This works just as well for classical evolutions (see Appendix~\ref{appendix.field-theory}).

+Similarly, in a maximally distinct evolution, a range of frequencies is evenly weighted (Figure~\ref{fig.numin-numax}, Proposition~\ref{prop.7}).
+Treating the \ans{} as ``probabilities'', there is no information about which allowed frequency the system has, and maximum about its Fourier conjugate.
+In a classical evolution this has nothing to do with measurement, only with what information exists (\cf\cite{entropic-uncert,birula,max-entropy,emulation}).

-\paragraph{\bf Energy bounds maximum classical information.} Momentum counts distinct states possible in space with a given set of degrees of freedom.
-This allows us to assign an entropy to an isolated system.
-Relativistic energy, on the other hand, counts all distinct states nature allows per unit time, without requiring any knowledge of the ultimate degrees of freedom.
-This allows us to place fundamental bounds on information in time and space.
+\paragraph{\bf Energy is maximum rate of \textit{information change}.} Special relativistic energy counts all possible distinct events per unit time without requiring any knowledge of the underlying degrees of freedom.
+This allows us to place fundamental bounds on classical information.

-For example (taking $h=2$), the maximum rate of distinct change $E$ is also the maximum rate of classical information communication~\cite{brem-comm,bek-comm,deffner-comm}: bit changes are distinct changes.
-This also bounds the amount of classical information that can be stored using energy $E$ in a region of radius $R$~\cite{bek-ratio,ivanov}: intuitively, the fastest all of the energy can leave the region is in time $R/c$, and at most $ER/c$ bits can change when this happens.

-Since maximum rate of distinct change $E$ bounds storage it seems that, at the limit, all bits must be dynamic.
-We can recover the storage bound from this assumption.
-Consider the minimum energy $E_{\min}$ needed to represent two distinct states in a region of radius $R$ as distinct motion (Figure~\ref{fig.sinc-region}).
-Momentum is smallest if the bit is as large as possible, so $p_{\min}=1/R$.
-Then (taking $c=1$), $E_{\min}^2=p_{\min}^2+m_{\min}^2$ is smallest if $m_{\min}=0$.
-Thus the most binary-subsystems we can have is $E/E_{\min}=E R$.
-This bound holds as long as, for minimum energy, all bits stored {\em in any form} can ultimately be treated as motion.
+For example, with $h=2$, relativistic energy is not only the maximum rate of \textit{distinct change} for a long evolution, it is also the maximum rate of \textit{classical information change} (\cf\cite{brem-comm,bek-comm,deffner-comm}): each fastest distinct change alters a single bit.
+To see this, recall that a fastest evolution is effectively discrete, defined by an evenly spaced series of distinct states that form a basis for it (see Appendix~\ref{appendix.interpol}).
+Each transition between two consecutive basis states is a one bit change in time, and we can number the states with a classical label that reflects this \cite{gray-code}.
+To identify energy with the rate of change of the overall state, each local unit of energy must cause its share of each global change, but classically we count the changes as located where the energy is (see Appendix \ref{appendix.large}).
+Each distinct local change is thus a \textit{one bit tick} of a global time count.